Parimatch1/SV-Guides-Revamped/Shift Guidelines.md

 > `[Max 1 Cam-Op]`
 > `[Co-Host assigns roles]`

+**Host:**
-**Host:** Does everybody have a role?
+Does everybody have a role?
 Yes/No, [Rank].

-**Host:** Now that everyone has their roles, let’s review what each role entails:
+Now that everyone has their roles, let’s review what each role entails:

-**Host:** Patrol Team: Responsible for patrolling the prison and monitoring its status.
+Patrol Team: Responsible for patrolling the prison and monitoring its status.
 They ensure that all areas are secure and operational.

-**Host:** Scout Team: Patrols outside the prison and monitors the premises from watch towers, providing an external security layer.
+Scout Team: Patrols outside the prison and monitors the premises from watch towers, providing an external security layer.

-**Host:** Response Team: Handles situations around the set status, responds to any panic calls, and oversees checkpoints and the control room.
+Response Team: Handles situations around the set status, responds to any panic calls, and oversees checkpoints and the control room.

-**Host:** Camera Operator: Manages the cameras, providing real-time updates and reporting on prison activities via radio.
+Camera Operator: Manages the cameras, providing real-time updates and reporting on prison activities via radio.

-**Host:** Captain: Leads a group, maintains control within their team, and ensures order and discipline are upheld.
+Captain: Leads a group, maintains control within their team, and ensures order and discipline are upheld.

-**Host:** Drill Instructor: Ensures proper drill procedures are followed and that all staff and inmates react appropriately during drills.
+Drill Instructor: Ensures proper drill procedures are followed and that all staff and inmates react appropriately during drills.

 ---

 # **Dismissal**
+**Host:**
-**Host:** At a random point in the shift, we will conduct a drill.
+At a random point in the shift, we will conduct a drill.
 It is crucial that you follow the procedures specific to the drill being conducted.

-**Host:** Please listen carefully as I explain the drill procedure.
+Please listen carefully as I explain the drill procedure.

 > `[Explain Only The Drill You Are Doing]`